oasisprotocol/docs/docs/node/run-your-node/non-validator-node.md

 ### Copying the Genesis File

-The latest genesis file can be found in [Network Parameters](../mainnet/README.md).
+The latest genesis file can be found in the Network Parameters page ([Mainnet], [Testnet]).
 You should download the latest `genesis.json` file and copy it to the `/node/etc` directory we just created.

+[Mainnet]: ../mainnet/README.md
+[Testnet]: ../testnet/README.md

 ## Configuration